-- 39. The Local Plan will need to 'make every effort' to meet new home and development needs.
-For this reason, it is highly likely that the Local Plan will need to consider allocating development sites in some villages as part of an overarching strategy for Hart district. - 40.
+- 41. The Local Plan will need to 'make every effort' to meet new home and development needs.
+For this reason, it is highly likely that the Local Plan will need to consider allocating development sites in some villages as part of an overarching strategy for Hart district. - 42.
 From the point of view of sustainable development, the disadvantage of most villages is that they are relatively remote from the full range of facilities and residents are heavily dependent on private car usage.
-This can add to the strains on the wider transport network as well as on local rural roads. - 41.
-To address these issues we have categorised our towns and villages according to the level of services and facilities to be found there.
-In creating such a hierarchy, we can determine the suitability in principle of each settlement for modest scale development. - 42.
-Hart's larger settlements fall within the various tiers as identified in the Hart Settlement Hierarchy (2010)12.
+This can add to the strains on the wider transport network as well as on local rural roads. - 43.
+To address these issues we have categorised our towns and villages according to their size and the level of services and facilities to be found there.
+In creating such a hierarchy, we can determine the suitability in principle of each settlement for modest scale development. - 44.
+Hart's settlements fall within the various tiers as identified in the Hart Settlement Hierarchy (2010)23.

-Settlement Hierarchy
+Settlement Hierarchy24

-Tier I - Main Urban Areas Fleet (including Church Crookham and Elevtham Heath) Tier 2 - Primary Local Service Centres Blackwater & Hawley, Hook, Yateley Tier 3 - Secondary Local Service Centres Hartley Wintney, Odiham & North Warnborough Tier 4 - Main Villages RAF Odiham, Crondall, Crookham Village, Dogmersfield, Ewshot, Eversley, Long Sutton, Rotherwick, South Warnborough
+Tier I - Main Urban Fleet (including Church Crookham and Elvetham Areas Heath)

+Tier 2 - Primary Local Blackwater & Hawley, Hook, Yateley Service Centres ·

+Tier 3 - Secondary Local Hartley Wintney, Odiham & North Warnborough Service Centres

+Tier 4 - Main Villages RAF Odiham, Cro RAF Odiham, Crondall, Crookham Village,

+Dogmersfield, Ewshot, Eversley, Long Sutton,

+Rotherwick, South Warnborough

-Tier 5 - All remaining Villages and hamlets
+Tier 5 - All remaining villages and hamlets

-12 Available at http://tinyurl.com/nbaxcp8
+23 Available at http://tinyurl.com/nbaxcp8